johnhart96/mail-admin/docs/index.md

 * Global, Domain and user level control of amavisd white/black list

 ## Support
 Mail-admin is written to run on a apache or nginx web server with PHP.
-It was written with PHP 8.0 but has been tested as low as PHP 6.
+It was written with PHP 8.0.
 It does require the php-ldap plugin to function.
 It also requires open-ldap (slapd) version 3.
 Mail-admin does not require a database to function as it stores all it's data from open-ldap or existing databases for other services such as [iRedAPD](https://github.com/iredmail/iRedAPD).

 ## Requirements
+* A complete installation of iRedMail
+* Open-LDAP backend
-* Apache >=2.2 or Nginx (not tested with nginx)
+* Apache or Nginx
-* PHP >= php 6.0 <= php 8.0
+* PHP 8.0 or later

 ## Todo list
-* Two factor authentication
+* Two-factor authentication
-* Domain level custom login
+* Domain-level custom login